 The office placing the restriction will notify students of the penalty and its consequences.
-Category One restrictions will not interfere with the student's continuing registered status and enrollment in courses.
+Category One restrictions will not interfere with the student's registration and enrollment in courses, but may affect the availability of services from that particular office.